Property developer fails to prevent Nama sale of loans to Cerberus-owned fund

 Court of Appeal rules the transfer of the loans from Nama to Promontoria was done properly

-US Cereberus subsidiary Promontoria (Arrow) Ltd says it bought from Nama a number of loans originally made by AIB

-A property developer has failed in an appeal in which he challenged the sale of his and his company’s loans of around €25 million to a fund.
+A property developer has failed in an appeal in which he challenged the sale of his and his company’s loans of about €25 million to a fund.

 William Farrelly, of Hill of Wall, Athboy, Co Meath, and his company, Vitgeson Ltd, also failed in his appeal over a challenge to the power of receiver Tom O’Brien of Mazars to sell properties on which loans were secured.